Chapter 5:

 Yumino was amazed by how his aim and power had increased from utilizing a bow the wrong way.

-He decided to test on other targets to see if it was a fluke, but he was left speechless after managing to pierce every target.
+He decided to test it on other targets to see if it was a fluke, but he was left speechless after managing to pierce every target.

 "I know you're making that 'told you' face wherever you are.
 Come on, you can say it."